emre1393/xtreamui-things/nginx/conf/readme.txt

 sudo certbot certonly --preferred-challenges http-01 --webroot -w /var/www/_letsencrypt -d yourdomain.com --email info@yourdomain.com -n --agree-tos --force-renewal

-or for wildcard certificate

-sudo certbot certonly --preferred-challenges=dns -email info@yourdomain.com -n --agree-tos --force-renewal -d *.yourdomain.com

-"Please deploy a DNS TXT record under the name and use the value given by certbot _acme-challenge.yourdomain.com"

 also enable https streaming in panel with adding server id to settings > use_https data like this with a mysql querry.